erikisrad/osrs-abyss/README.md

 # osrs-abyss
- an osrs for abyssal runs
+ an osrs script for abyssal runs